4 Installation Guide

 git clone https://github.com/STAPLE-verse/STAPLE.git

-- This will make a folder called STAPLE with all the files you need.
+- This will create a new folder named STAPLE containing all the files you need.

 cd STAPLE

-- Ensure that you have a local postgres service running on your computer.
+- Ensure that you have a local PostgreSQL service running.

 sudo -u postgres psql